-An affidavit being a statement or declaration on oath by the deponent, is an important document and the consequences of a false affidavit are serious.
+An affidavit is a sworn statement in writing made specially under oath before an authorized officer.
 Therefore, great care is required in drafting it.

-A Court may, at any time, for sufficient reason order that any particular fact or facts may be proved by affidavit or that the affidavit of any particular witness may be read at the hearing, provided that the Court may order the deponent to appear in person in Court for cross-examination.
+A Court may, at any time, for sufficient reason order that any particular fact or facts may be proved by affidavit or that the affidavit of any particular witness may be read at the hearing, provided that the Court may order the deponent to appear in person in Court for cross-examination [Order XIX Rule 2(1)].

 Affidavits to be produced in a Court must strictly conform to the provisions of order XIX, Rule 1 of the Code of Civil Procedure, 1908 and in the verification it must be specified as to which portions are being sworn on the basis of personal knowledge and which, on the basis of information received and believed to be true.
 In the latter case, the source of information must also be disclosed.
+Order XIX Rule 3 provides that affidavit should be confined to such facts as the depondent is able of his own knowledge to prove, except on interlocutory application, on which statements on his belief may be admitted; provided that the grounds of such belief are stated.
 The following rules should be remembered when drawing up an affidavit:

-- (1) Not a single allegation more than is absolutely necessary should be inserted; - (2) The person making the affidavit should be fully described in the affidavit; - (3) An affidavit should be drawn up in the first person; - (4) An affidavit should be divided into paragraphs, numbered consecutively, and as far as possible, each paragraph should be confined to a distinct portion of the subject; - (5) Every person or place referred to in the affidavit should be correctly and fully described, so that he or it can be easily identified; - (6) When the declarant speaks of any fact within his knowledge he must do so directly and positively using the words "I affirm" or "I make oath and say"; - (7) Affidavit should generally be confined to matters within the personal knowledge of the declarant, and if any fact is within the personal knowledge any other person and the petitioner can secure his affidavit about it, he should have it filed.
+- (1) Not a single allegation more than is absolutely necessary should be inserted; - (2) The person making the affidavit should be fully described in the affidavit; - (3) An affidavit should be drawn up in the first person; - (4) An affidavit should be divided into paragraphs, numbered consecutively, and as far as possible, each paragraph should be confined to a distinct portion of the subject (Order XIX Rule 5); - (5) Every person or place referred to in the affidavit should be correctly and fully described, so that he or it can be easily identified;

+- (6) When the declarant speaks of any fact within his knowledge he must do so directly and positively using the words "I affirm" or "I make oath and say"; - (7) Affidavit should generally be confined to matters within the personal knowledge of the declarant, and if any fact is within the personal knowledge any other person and the petitioner can secure his affidavit about it, he should have it filed.
 But in interlocutory proceedings, he is also permitted to verify facts on information received, using the words "I am informed by so and so" before every allegation which is so verified.
-If the declarant believes the information to be true, he must add "and I believe it to be true". - (8) When the application or opposition thereto rests on facts disclosed in documents or copies, the declarant should state what is the source from which they were produced, and his information and belief as to the truth of facts disclosed in such documents; - (9) The affidavit should have the following oath or affirmation written out at the end:
+If the declarant believes the information to be true, he must add "and I believe it to be true" or "I make oath and say" (Order XIX Rule 8). - (8) When the application or opposition thereto rests on facts disclosed in documents or copies, the declarant should state what is the source from which they were produced, and his information and belief as to the truth of facts disclosed in such documents; - (9) The affidavit should have the following oath or affirmation written out at the end: